 The Garden is Only the Beginning

 This project also seeks to encourage outdoor activity once patients are released from the hospital.
 The hope is that patients and families will also seek out further natural experiences, including visits to nearby forests and parks.
-The project team has developed walking maps of areas in the hospital vicinity where families can explore and are creating materials to encourage exploration of nature areas back in their own communities.
+The project team developed adventure guides to facilitate exploration of the garden and are creating walking maps of areas in the hospital vicinity where families can explore on their own.
+Also, they will be creating materials to encourage exploration of nature areas back in their own communities.

 Additionally, the project will provide useful information for the Nature Explore program as the organization considers ways to adapt their outdoor classrooms for a hospital setting.
 The Forest Service, University of Florida, and other partners are also exploring research related to the health benefits of time spent in the healing garden.

 By giving children and families a place to connect with nature as they are physically healing, UF Health and its partners hope to renew their energy, build their optimism, and encourage their ongoing connection with green spaces.